The best neighborhoods to stay in Dublin, Ireland

 This is also the neighborhood where Oscar Wilde used to live.
 There is a statue of him in Merrion Square Park.

 It’s a great area full of history, art, and cultural places.
+This is ideal if you prefer a more elegant, residential feel with easy access to central Dublin.

 The Alex Hotel Dublin